 The treaty that saved the sky.

 In 1987, nations agreed to phase out the gases destroying Earth's ozone layer.
 Today 197 parties — including Seychelles, which ratified in 1993 — uphold the Montreal Protocol.
-The ozone layer is measurably healing; Antarctic spring ozone levels are recovering on schedule.
+The ozone layer is measurably healing.

 From Vienna in 1985 to a workshop on Praslin this Tuesday.